-Major statistical methods Analysis set Efficacy analysis set The main analysis set for efficacy evaluation is the full analysis set (FAS).
+Major statistical method ls Analysis set Efficacy analysis set The main analysis set for efficacy evaluation is the full analysis set (FAS).
 Safety analysis set The main analysis set for safety evaluation is the safety analysis set (SAS).
 Data handling As a general rule, missing and outliers are not supplemented or excluded, and are used as they are.
 However, if there are cases that require special consideration before the data is fixed, the handling will be decided by the case review committee.
 In addition, the final treatment of variables related to timing in the analysis is specified in the statistical analysis protocol.
-Statistical analysis protocol 1.
-Primary endpoint The main analysis is for the FAS.
-A point estimate was calculated for the proportion of subjects whose "liver fat content (%) measured by MRI- PDFF at 16 weeks decreased by 3.46% or more from baseline", and a 90% Clopper-Pearson confidence interval is created for it.
-The following hypothesis test is then performed: If the lower limit of the 90% Clopper-Pearson confidence interval is > 0.25, we reject the null hypothesis H0: $\theta \ge 0.25$ at the 5% level and conclude that $\theta < 0.25$ (binomial test).
-Here, θ is the probability that the amount of change in liver fat content from baseline $\le -3.46\%$.
-2. Secondary endpoints For each secondary endpoint, each group is summarized using descriptive statistics and parallel-group comparison is performed using t-test.
-Significance level and confidence coefficient This clinical trial is exploratory and does not set any specific statistical hypothesis.
+Statistical analysis protocol Primary endpoint The main analysis is for the FAS.
+A point estimate was calculated for the proportion of subjects whose "liver fat content (%) measured by MRI-PDFF at 16 weeks decreased by 3.46% or more from baseline", and a 90% Clopper-Pearson confidence interval is created for it.
+The following hypothesis test is then performed: If the lower limit of the 90% Clopper-Pearson confidence interval is > 0.25, we reject the null hypothesis H0: θ ≥ 0.25 at the 5% level and conclude that θ <0.25 (binomial test).
+Here, θ is the probability that the amount of change in liver fat content from baseline ≤ -3.46%.
+Secondary endpoints For each secondary endpoint, each group is summarized using descriptive Compliance with Good Significance level and confidence coefficient This clinical trial is exploratory and does not set any specific statistical hypothesis.
 When performing a test or interval estimation for exploratory purposes, the significance level is 5% (total of upper and lower) and the confidence coefficient is 95%.
 Multiplicity is not considered for the test and the interpretation of confidence intervals.
-Compliance with Good Clinical Practice (GCP) standards This clinical trial is conducted in compliance with the Declaration of Helsinki, clinical trial protocol, criteria specified in "Act on Securing Quality, Efficacy and Safety of Products Including Pharmaceuticals and Medical Devices" Article 14-3 and Article 80-2, and "Guideline for Good Clinical Practice" (GCP).
-Documents and records related to all clinical trials should be properly stored in each responsible department.
+This clinical trial is conducted in compliance with the Declaration of = GCP) Helsinki, clinical trial protocol, criteria specified in "Act on Securing Quality, Efficacy and Safety of Products Including Pharmaceuticals and trials should be properly stored in each responsible department.

+Medical Devices" Article 14-3 and Article 80-2, and "Guideline for Good Clinical Practice" (GCP).
+Documents and records related to all clinical